Position Type: Staff Full-Time (Hybrid)

-4. Experience with integrated library systems, e-resource management systems/principles and other library technologies, such as but not limited to EZProxy, OpenAthens, Shibboleth, ILLiad, or ARES, etc.
+- Experience with integrated library systems, e-resource management systems & principles and other library technologies, such as but not limited to Link Resolvers, EZProxy, OpenAthens, Shibboleth, ILLiad, or ARES, etc.

-6. Demonstrated ability to set priorities, juggle multiple tasks without losing track of any, and guide projects to fruition.
+- Demonstrated ability to set priorities, juggle multiple tasks without losing track of any, and to guide projects to fruition.

-Preferred Qualifications: 1.
-Experience with transferring bibliographic records between systems.
+- Experience with transferring bibliographic records between systems and using MARCedit.

 We are actively building an organization that values the following skills and abilities.
 We want to talk with candidates who see themselves broadly reflected below:

-2. Embraces the opportunity to build a collaborative, accessible, and culturally diverse environment.
+- Embraces the opportunity to grow within a collaborative, accessible, and culturally diverse environment.

-4. Retains the open-mindedness to change their mind, and the confidence to admit to not knowing something as well as to learn and move on from mistakes.
+- Retains the open-mindedness to change their mind and has the confidence to admit to not knowing something as well as to learn and move on from mistakes.

 Mount Holyoke College is an Equal Opportunity Employer.